Skip to main content

 openstack 6.1.0

-8. Optional: To work with cloud load balancers, install the Octavia component:
+8. Optional: to work with cloud load balancers, install the Octavia component:

 pip3 install python-octaviaclient